 As mentioned above, the text of PDF/UA-2 (to be published in Q1 of 2024) was developed by PDF Association working-groups working in coordination with ISO's TC 171 SC 2 WG 9.
-Comments from the ISO committee members were fed back into the PDF Association's development process to ensure 100% alignment between the new ISO standard and the PDF Association's specification for Well-Tagged PDF.
+Comments from the ISO committee members were fed back into the PDF Association's development process to ensure 100% alignment between the new ISO standard and the PDF Association's specification for Using Tagged PDF in PDF 2.0.